 We all have our good days and bad days.
-Some days we are sad, and some we are happy.
-We can feel happiness because of a promotion, an upcoming trip, time with family, or the place we live.
+Some days we are sad, and some, we are happy.
+We can feel happy because of a promotion, an upcoming trip, time with family, or the place we live.

 Happiness is based on several factors, both internal and external, and some more important than others.
 Some states in the U.S. are considered happier than others.
 However, can you measure happiness?

 The categories are broken down into 31 metrics.
 These metrics include the number of work hours, job security, adult depression, income growth, and the weather, among others.
-Each metric is given a different weight and is graded on a scale from zero to 100, with 100 corresponding with maximum happiness.
+Each metric is weighted differently and graded on a scale from zero to 100, with 100 corresponding with maximum happiness.
 Each state’s weighted average across all metrics was determined to calculate its overall score.
 The resulting ranks created WalletHub's Happiest States in America.

 At the top of the list is Hawaii, which ranked first overall with a score of 69.58.
 Hawaii ranks second for Emotional & Physical Well-Being.
-Hawaii has the lowest share of adult depression of any state and the fifth-lowest divorce rate in the country.
-Additionally, Hawaii has the fifth-highest income growth.
+Hawaii has the second-lowest share of adult depression of any state, the fifth-highest income growth rate, and the country's fourth-lowest divorce rate.
 Hawaii residents enjoy many days of sunshine and healthy, active, outdoor lifestyles.
 Additionally, the state has the longest average lifespan in the U.S. of 81.48 years.

 Utah is the second-happiest state in the United States.
-Utah ranks first for work environment and second for community & environment.
+Utah ranks first for Work Environment and first for Community & Environment.
 Utah residents not only are hard workers and enjoy their work more than residents of any other state, but they also work the fewest hours.
 Utah also has the highest volunteer rate, the lowest divorce rate, and is the fourth-safest state.
 Like residents of Hawaii, Utah residents enjoy a very active, outdoor lifestyles, keeping them mentally and physically healthy.

-The fourth-happiest state in the U.S. is California.
-California ranks fourth overall for emotional & physical well-being with the third-highest sports participation rate and the fifth-lowest suicide rate.
+The sixth-happiest state in the U.S. is California.
+California ranks seventh for Emotional & Physical Well-Being with the fourth-lowest adult depression rate.
 Californians also have the fifth-fewest work hours.
 Weather is a big factor for California’s happiness as many parts experience mild weather year-round.
 A separate study by WalletHub that ranked the ten happiest cities included eight California cities in the top ten.
 California is considered to have the best weather among U.S. states.

-The sixth-happiest state in the United States is Idaho.
-Idaho ranks first for community & environment and second for work environment.
+The ninth-happiest state in the United States is Idaho.
+Idaho ranks second for Work Environment and second for Community & Environment.
 Idaho residents have the sixth-best adequate sleep rate, which is an easy way to ensure a better mood.
 Idaho also has the 11th-lowest percent of depressed adults, the 13th-highest volunteer rate, and the 14th-lowest separation and divorce rate.

-Finishing the top ten happiest states in the U.S. is Connecticut, which ranks sixth for emotional & physical well-being.
-Connecticut has the fifth-lowest suicide rate in the U.S., tied with California, and is ranked as the fifth-safest state.
-Connecticut’s violent crime rate is 255 incidents per 100,000 people, compared to 449 per 100,000 nationwide.
+Finishing the top ten happiest states in the U.S. is Connecticut, which ranks fifth for Emotional & Physical well-being.
+Connecticut has the fifth-lowest work hours in the U.S., tied with California.
+Connecticut is also a very safe state, with a crime rate of 1,610,19 incidents per 100,000 people, sixth-lowest in the country.